Michigan Center for the Book: www.michigan.gov/mcfb

 Our mission is to promote an awareness of books, reading, literacy, authors and Michigan's rich literary heritage.

 As the Michigan affiliate of the National Center for the Book, the Center also seeks to further in Michigan the National Center's goal of promoting books, reading, libraries and literacy.

 - How is the Center for the Book organized?

 The Library of Michigan and the Center affiliates sponsor the Center for the Book.
 The Library of Michigan provides administrative support for the Center.
 Affiliates provide programming for the Center.
-For a list of affiliates, Board meeting minutes and Center annual reports, please click on More.
+Our How a Book Center is Organized page has a list of affiliates, bylaws, roles and application..